MicrosoftDocs/azure-devops-docs/docs/test/associate-automated-test-with-test-case.md

 ---
 title: Associate an automated test with a test case
 description: Continuous testing.
-Associate an automated test with a test case using Microsoft Test Manager (MTM) and VSTS with a build or release pipeline ms.assetid: 606679F2-1604-40EA-A720-63CDDA93DD76 ms.prod: devops ms.technology: devops-test
+Associate an automated test with a test case using Microsoft Test Manager (MTM) and Azure DevOps with a build or release pipeline ms.assetid: 606679F2-1604-40EA-A720-63CDDA93DD76 ms.prod: devops ms.technology: devops-test